 Jen stayed true to the name of her blog, Craft-O-Maniac, by decorating a beautiful gold and sparkly Christmas tree to sit in her front room and be admired by all through the window.
 As a finishing touch, she added white roses to the top of her tree to give to give it a fresher and fuller look.

 Chrissy took her hand crafted Christmas to a whole other level, not only using red and green orchids to accent her tree, but also making six different types ornaments to decorate with as well.
-To see her rustic themed tree and get some inspiration and tips check out her website The Pearl Blog.

 Next year if you are struggling to find a way to make your Christmas decorations unique try incorporating some fresh flowers for a new and distinctive touch.